redhat-documentation/modular-docs/README.md

 ## What is the Purpose of the Modular Documentation Project?

-To provide the documentation teams with a set of resources to assist them as they write user-driven content or convert their current documentation framework to a modular-based documentation framework.
+To provide documentation teams with a set of resources to assist them as they write user-driven content or convert their current documentation framework to a modular-based documentation framework.

 ## Why Are We Doing This?